thijor/dp-cvep/README.md

 5. Install the [LSL Lab Recorder](https://github.com/labstreaminglayer/App-LabRecorder).
 Make sure it is running on the background.

-## Demo with the ANTneuro amplifier
+## Demo with an ANTneuro amplifier

 This demo has been set up for the ANTneuro Eego amplifier together with one of the DCC lab's demo laptops.
 It uses 7 electrodes (Fpz, Cz, Pz, POz, Oz, O1, O2) and a screen with a 60 Hz presentation rate and 1920 x 1080 resolution.